Missouri University of Science & Technology

 - Semester of study

-Usually within 30 days after the receipt of all required documents.
+Students will receive their acceptance packet generally within 30 days after the receipt of all required documents.

 Exchange students are encouraged to live in on-campus housing.
 Students who live on-campus have more opportunities to interact with other students, don't have to worry about finding housing after arrival or signing a lease, and purchasing furniture.